OrionReed/orionreed.com/src/posts/qrtp.md

 [^2]: The overhead for Luby Transforms is typically around 10% of $K$

 The only erasure code I knew of at the time was the [Luby Transform](https://en.wikipedia.org/wiki/Luby_transform_code) which is also among the simplest.
-During my research I discovered, unsuprisingly, that I was not the first to have this idea.
+During my research I discovered, unsurprisingly, that I was not the first to have this idea.
 I highly recommend [this post](https://divan.dev/posts/fountaincodes/) by Divan which takes a more in-depth look at using Luby Transform codes for QR code data transfer.

 <md-group>
   <md-luby-transform>
   </md-luby-transform>
 </md-group>

 Luby Transform codes (pictured above) work by creating encoded chunks which are the XOR-ed combination of 1 or more source chunks, where the number of chunks combined for each encoded chunk is chosen from a [carefully designed probability distribution](https://en.wikipedia.org/wiki/Soliton_distribution).
-During decoding, you start with any received encoded chunk that combines only one source chunk (degree-1), recover that source chunk immediately, then XOR it out of all other encoded chunks that used it - this process creates new degree-1 chunks in a cascading effect that continues until all source chunks are recovered.
+During decoding, you start with any received encoded chunk that combines only one source chunk (degree-1), recover that source chunk immediately, then XOR it out of all other encoded chunks that used it — this process creates new degree-1 chunks in a cascading effect that continues until all source chunks are recovered.

 ![fountain](fountain.mp4)

-Fountain codes have some great properties for one-way communication: Many devices can scan the codes at once and it doesn't matter when each device start scanning, only that they collect enough encoded chunks.
-At its highest I saw this approach achieve just over **30KB/s** but in practice it was usually much slower.
+Fountain codes have some great properties for one-way communication: Many devices can scan the codes at once, and it doesn't matter when each device starts scanning, only that they collect enough encoded chunks.
+At its highest I saw this approach achieve just over **30 KB/s** but in practice it was usually much slower.

 There is a lot more to explore and plenty of improvements I left on the table.
-The actual implementations are far from _'production-grade'_ but were quite evocative — the fact I can be sat next to someone with another device and be entirely unable to pass data across if the internet goes down is an endightment of computing.
+The actual implementations are far from _'production-grade'_ but were quite evocative — the fact I can be sat next to someone with another device and be entirely unable to pass data across if the internet goes down is an indictment of computing as it exists today.
 A more pluralistic computing in which all data transport options are available, including the slow or silly ones, is a world I would very much like to see.

 <script>
 class QRTPProtocol {